JanFPV/Python-Planet-Simulation-Racobeu/README.md

 ## Acknowledgements

-This project was developed as part of an educational course at UPNA.
+This project was developed as part of an educational course at VUAS in Ventspils, Latvia.